archesproject/arches-qgis/README.md

 Offline, version-specific packages for Qt and QtCreator can be downloaded here: https://www.qt.io/offline-installers.

 QtCreator uses Qt6 out the box, so you'll need to use the Qt Mainentance Tool to install the archived version of Qt 5.15.
+Expand Qt 5.15.2 and ensure only MinGW 8.1.0 is checked.
 Once installed, add the new version of Qt as a kit in the QtCreator preferences, see the documentation for more information: https://doc.qt.io/qtcreator/creator-targets.html.

 Open a new project in QtCreator by selecting the .pro file found in `arches_project/ui/arches_project_ui.pro`, and Qt 5.15.